madelattre/Paper----QL-MSDE-HF----Python-codes/README.md

 ## Usage

-### Running simulations locally
+### Reproducing results locally

-Modify the bash script to choose your model and number of trajectories:
+There are two ways to reproduce the simulations:

+#### Option 1 — Using the Bash script (`run_simus.sh`)

+Use this option if you want to repeat the experiment several times automatically (for different random seeds or parameter configurations).

 ```bash
 bash run_simus.sh
 ```

-Or run directly with Python:
+The bash script loops over multiple seeds or settings defined inside the file, allowing batch execution of experiments — for example, to compute Monte Carlo averages as in the paper.
+You can edit the bash file to change:
+- the model (`--model m1`, `--model m2`, `--model m3` for models 1, 2, and 3 from the paper)
+- the number of trajectories (`--N`),
+- or the range of seeds.

+#### Option 2 — Using the Python script directly

+Use this option to run a single experiment manually:

 ```bash
 python main_simus.py --model [MODEL_NAME] --N [NUM_TRAJECTORIES] --seed [SEED]
 ```

-In the bash file or command line, the important arguments are
-- `--model`: Name of the model to simulate: `m1`, `m2`, `m3` for models 1, 2, and 3 from the paper.
-- `--N`: Number of trajectories to simulate.
-- Results are saved as `.pickle` files in the `res/` directory.

-### Output

-Each `.pickle` file corresponds to one experiment.

-### Example
+Example:

 ```bash
 python main_simus.py --model m1 --N 200 --seed 42
 ```

-produces a file such as:
+This produces a single result file such as:

 ```bash
 res/resN200_42_m1.pickle
 ```

+>[!NOTE]
+> Each `.pickle` file corresponds to one experiment.
+> When using the bash script, several such files will be created automatically.

 ## Reproducing Paper Results